SAP-samples/teched2022-DA161/exercises/ex1/README.md

 Does you Chart look like this?

 **IMAGE**

+🚩 Press CTRL + S to save your story.

 🚩 We now have a good representation of some key figures when it comes to our financial data.
 Now, let's incorporate some Headcount data into our dashboard to provide our management team a holistic view of the business.